drupal-deconstructed/drupal-7-deconstructed/README.md

   <dd>Drupal 7 because, at the time of this writing, Drupal 7 still has more than a year of shelf life.
 Drupal 8 Deconstructed will need to be written too, though!</dd>

   <dt>What about deconstructing contrib?</dt>
-  <dd>I'd like to dive into how some of the more popular contrib modules work too, such as Views, Panels, CTools, etc., once the core chapters are complete.</dd>
+  <dd>I'd like to dive into how some of the more popular contrib modules work, such as Views, Panels, CTools, etc., once the core chapters are complete.</dd>
 </dl>